Watts-Lab/deliberation-assets/projects/exaptation/revision_202509/game/confidence.md

 type: multipleChoice
 ---

-# How confident are you that you will remember the names you have chosen?
+# How confident are you that you'll remember the names you chose?

 ---